mcnLeandro/Docker-Rails-MySQL/README.md

 $ git clone https://github.com/mcnLeandro/Docker-Rails-MySQL.git {your app name}
 ```

-2. Got to the app, and install the node dependency
+2. Go to the app, and install the node dependency
 ```
 $ cd {your app name}
 $ yarn install -y(or you can just type 'npm install -y')